Coherent cohomology of Shimura varieties and automorphic forms

 For each compact open subgroup $\mathbb{K}\subseteq G(\mathbb{A}_f)$, the Shimura variety $Sh(G,X)_\mathbb{K}$ {$Sh(G,X)_\mathbb{K}$} associated to $(G,X)$ at level $\mathbb{K}$ is a quasi-projective variety over a number field $E(G,X)$ whose complex analytification is

-Constructions related to Shimura varieties are usually indexed by the level $\mathbb{K}$, which we often omit when it's understood.
-In this paper we only consider levels $\mathbb{K}$ that are \it neat \rm as in \cite[1.1]{Harris89}, in which case $Sh(G,X)_\mathbb{K}$ is smooth and $Sh_\mathbb{K}$ is a complex manifold.
+Constructions related to Shimura varieties are usually indexed by the level $\mathbb{K}$, which we often omit when it is understood.
+In this paper we only consider levels $\mathbb{K}$ that are \it neat \rm as in \cite[1.1]{Harris89}, in which case $Sh(G,X)_\mathbb{K}$ is smooth and $\mathrm{Sh}_\mathbb{K}$ is a complex manifold.

 Fix a point $h\in X$.
-Recall that $h$ stands for a morphism from $\mathbb{S}=Res_{\mathbb{C}/\mathbb{R}}\mathbb{G}_m$ to $G_\mathbb{R}$ which induces a Hodge structure on $\mathfrak{g}_\mathbb{R}$:
+Recall that $h$ stands for a morphism from $\mathbb{S}=\mathrm{Res}_{\mathbb{C}/\mathbb{R}}\mathbb{G}_m$ to $G_\mathbb{R}$ which induces a Hodge structure on $\mathfrak{g}_\mathbb{R}$:

 and $X$ is its $G(\mathbb{R})$-conjugacy class.
 Let $K_h\subseteq G(\mathbb{R})$ be the stabilizer of $h$, then $X\cong G(\mathbb{R})/K_h$ and $\mathfrak{g}^{0,0}=\mathfrak{k}_h$.
 Let $D$ be the connected component of $X$ containing $h$, $G(\mathbb{R})^+\subseteq G(\mathbb{R})$ and $G(\mathbb{Q})^+\subseteq G(\mathbb{Q})$ be the subgroups that stabilize $D$, then $K_h\subseteq G(\mathbb{R})^+$ and $D\cong G(\mathbb{R})^+/K_h$.
-We know $G(\mathbb{Q})$ acts on $\pi_0(X)$ transitively \cite[2.1.2]{Deligne77}, hence $Sh_\mathbb{K}\cong G(\mathbb{Q})^+\backslash(D\times G(\mathbb{A}_f)/\mathbb{K})$.
+We know $G(\mathbb{Q})$ acts on $\pi_0(X)$ transitively \cite[2.1.2]{Deligne77}, hence $\mathrm{Sh}_\mathbb{K}\cong G(\mathbb{Q})^+\backslash(D\times G(\mathbb{A}_f)/\mathbb{K})$.
 Let $\{\gamma\}$ be a set of representatives of $G(\mathbb{Q})^+\backslash G(\mathbb{A}_f)/\mathbb{K}$, then

 where $\Gamma(\gamma):=G(\mathbb{Q})^+\cap\gamma\mathbb{K}\gamma^{-1}$. $\mathbb{K}$ being neat implies that each $\Gamma(\gamma)$ is \it neat \rm as in \cite[17.1]{Borel69}.

 Denote $\mathfrak{p}_+:=\mathfrak{g}^{-1,1},\mathfrak{p}_-:=\mathfrak{g}^{1,-1}$ and $\mathfrak{p}_{h}:=\mathfrak{k}_h\oplus\mathfrak{p}_-$, then $\mathfrak{p}_{h}$ is a parabolic subalgebra of $\mathfrak{g}$ with nilpotent radical $\mathfrak{p}_-$.
 Let $P_h$ be the parabolic subgroup of $G_\mathbb{C}$ with Lie algebra $\mathfrak{p}_{h}$, then $K_h\subseteq P_h(\mathbb{C})$ and $\widecheck{D}:=G(\mathbb{C})/P_h(\mathbb{C})$ is isomorphic to the compact dual of $D$.
 We know that the unique $G(\mathbb{R})$-equivariant map $\beta:X\rightarrow\widecheck{D}$ sending $h$ to the coset $P_h(\mathbb{C})$ is an open immersion of complex manifolds.